haradhanadhikary/nvimsetup/README.md

 >nvim --startuptime time-lazy.log time-lazy.log

-If lsp language server failed to install then first install pyright using following command: for MacoS:
+If lsp language server failed to install some language server then first install pyright using following command: for MacoS:

 > brew install pyright